 David Flaherty, CEO of Flaherty & Collins, also addressed council at the meeting.
 He expressed his agreement with Moss in terms of the project wanting the project to move quickly.
 Flaherty also expressed his excitement at being the new developer selected for the project.

 In a memorandum to city council, Briley provided an update on Flaherty & Collins’ plans for Top of the Hill.
-The update includes the estimated cost for the project: approximately $75–85 million in construction costs.
+The update included the estimated cost for the project: approximately $75–85 million in construction costs.
 It also noted that Flaherty & Collins has indicated that its current concept for the project “would require tax increment financing, or other public financing sources, to fill a cost gap;" however, the company did not plan to request property tax exemption for the for-sale housing units.

 Flaherty & Collins' project plan includes 250 luxury apartments, 25 townhomes/condominiums, 30,000 square feet of restaurant and retail space, 750 structured parking spaces, and a 110-room hotel.
 Flaherty & Collins estimates that the project will be completed within 18 to 24 months of groundbreaking.

 Connor O'Brien is an upcoming senior at John Carroll University, majoring in communication and minoring in English.
 He is currently an intern for the Heights Observer.